LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 6. Enjoy!

 ### Our Coding Style
-In order to ease the review of pull requests we adopt a uniform code style.
-Our Continuous Integration suite will fail if the later is not respected.
+In order to ease the review of pull requests, we use a uniform code style.
+Our Continuous Integration suite will fail if the latter is not respected.

 #### PHP

-Our coding style is defined by the `.php-ps` file, it is mostly the Symfony style but we use tabs instead of spaces.
+Our coding style is defined by the `.php-ps` file; it is mostly the Symfony style, but we use tabs instead of spaces.

-Before submitting a PR, we highly encourage you to do:
+Before submitting a PR, we highly encourage you to do the following:
 ```bash
 ./vendor/bin/php-cs-fixer fix -v --config=.php-cs-fixer.php
 # or